 - Schedule your data uploads for off-hours when the network load is light and the transfers won’t impede other data traffic.

 - Leverage multi-threaded uploads to improve transfer speed.

 - Take advantage of data ingest options to seed data to the cloud.
-It’s definitely faster and can even be more economical compared to other data transfer options.
+It’s faster and even more economical than other data transfer options.

 - Be patient.
-Once you get your initial files uploaded or seeded to the cloud, it becomes much easier to upload incremental updates.
-In the near-future we will see 5G mobile networks and higher broadband speeds that will make data transfers even faster.
+Once you get your initial files uploaded or seeded to the cloud, it becomes easier to upload incremental updates.

-Are you Using the Cloud to Best Advantage?
+Are you Using the Cloud to Your Best Advantage?

-Many photographers and videographers are using a backup or even a sync solution for their data when archiving is the approach that better suits their needs.
-Briefly, a data backup is for recovery from hardware failure or recent data corruption or loss, and an archive is for space management and long term retention.
-If you’re using a data backup or sync service to store data that you wish to keep permanently or long-term, you’re trying to fit a round peg into a square hole.
+Many small and medium-sized businesses use a backup or even a sync solution for their data when archiving is the approach that better suits their needs.
+A data backup is for recovery from hardware failure or recent data corruption or loss, and an archive is for space management and long-term retention.
+If you’re using a data backup or sync service to store data you wish to keep permanently or long-term, you’re trying to fit a round peg into a square hole.

 What’s the Best Use for Backup?